 ‘Shakespeare in the Royal Collection’ uses the holdings of the Royal Collection and Royal Archives as the basis for a material-culture-driven look at the interwoven histories of two hegemonic institutions – Shakespeare and the royal family.
 Having done my PhD on Shakespeare and photography, I come to this from an interest in theatre archives, their authority and their relationship to the “live”.
 The Royal Collection sometimes functions as a performance archive; meanwhile, Shakespeare’s plays, particularly his English histories, have often been treated as a kind of alternative archive for royal history.
 This project will create a website (whose pilot version is here

-) and an exhibition (projected autumn 2021).
+) and an online exhibition (coming summer 2021).
 I am also working on a book based on this research, with the tentative working title Shakespeare and the Royal Actor

 PublicationsBooks Still Shakespeare and the Photography of Performance

 , Cambridge University Press, 2019.
 Articles ‘Photographing Titus Andronicus: textual fidelity, spectacle and the performance tradition,’ Theatre Journal

 69.4 (December 2017), pp. 555-571.
 ‘Site-specificity, archaeology and the empty space at the contemporary Rose Playhouse,’ Shakespeare Bulletin

 ‘Agincourt, Waterloo, Normandy: Screening Henry V

 and re-organising British history for the royal family.’
 Shakespeare Bulletin,

 ‘“Never did nor never shall”: Shakespeare quotation and nostalgic politics in 2016,’ EMC Imprint

 I edited with Nora Williams a special issue of Borrowers and Lenders